Jayd-H/CPP-Node-Route-Calculator/README.md

     m_outFile << "\n";
 }
 ```
 The CheckRoute method is responsible for determining if a route is valid between multiple nodes with a given transport mode.
-It first finds the start and end nodes based on their references in the map, then checks if theres a valid connection between the nodes by finding the endNode in the startNode's neighbours.
+It first finds the start and end nodes based on their references in the map, then checks if there's a valid connection between the nodes by finding the endNode in the startNode's neighbours.
 If found, it checks if the associated arc is valid with an inline method in the header file.
 If valid, it adds to the output stream and repeats the process until failure or until the route has been fully checked.

 **FindRoute(...)**
 ```cpp